Banishing the boring webinar by using interactivity and drama in Zoom or Teams training

 Let’s face it – most webinars are dull and boring.
 A monotonous voice runs through endless PowerPoint slides.
 There’s no chance to join in.
 For nearly 20 years, Nelson Training has used face-to-face, interactive, drama-based training to make training a fun and enjoyable experience whilst getting serious learning points across.
-Covid-19 has changed everything.
-So we have experimented in interactive drama-based training using Zoom or Teams.
-We are now making this available for our Dignity at Work (Managing Bullying & Harassment), Equality & Diversity, Complaint Handling, Absence Management and Performance Management Courses.
+Covid-19 changed everything.
+So we experimented in interactive drama-based training using Zoom or Teams.
+Post Covid, we have now made this an option for our Dignity at Work (Managing Bullying & Harassment), Equality & Diversity, Complaint Handling, Absence Management and Performance Management Courses.
+Of course, we still offer all our training face-to-face but there are benefits to using the virtual approach.
+Many people are still working from home, some from different locations and of course, there are no travel costs or difficulties in getting a venue.

 Training after social distancing